 Baptisms in the Ancient Church

 In the last hundred years, a number of texts from the ancient church have turned up, and they have been authenticated.
 The one that interests us here are the letters of Egeria.
 Egeria was a Spanish Christian of the fourth century who traveled the entire Mediterranean basin and wrote letters to the folks back home to describe Christian rites as she observed them.
-Of course, no one thinks these letters do not have the force of Scripture, but they do serve as a witness of the practices of the ancient church.
+Of course, no one thinks these letters have the force of Scripture, but they do serve as a witness of the practices of the ancient church.

 In Egeria’s correspondence we discover that ancient baptism had two parts: water and anointing.
 The water was baptism for repentance, and was in the Name of the Father, and of the Son, and of the Holy Spirit, as Jesus commanded in Matthew 28:19.
 The anointing was for the gift of the Holy Spirit and was in the Name of Jesus.
 In that second part, the bishop of the church anointed them, laid hands on them, and breathed on them saying, “Receive the Holy Spirit,” as Jesus did to His disciples in John 20:22.
 The purpose was to give them the gift of the Holy Spirit to empower them in their Christian life.